cym13/various-tutorials/functional_programming.rst

 It's okay, your prefer loops after all and you were always told to avoid recursion because of this problem of space complexity.
-It is a problem inherent to recursion, you could'nt do better, that's why functional programming is so useless.
+It is a problem inherent to recursion, you couldn't do better, that's why functional programming is so useless.

 Well, I'd like to prove to you that all of this is false with a little